Deputy Director of the Gloucester County Board of Commissioners

 - South Jersey Film Commission

 - Tri-County Water Quality Management

-Heather Simmons is the longest-serving female Commissioner (formerly Freeholder) in Gloucester County history.
-In her role, she launched the 70-member Gloucester County Economic Recovery Collaborative in 2021 with a focus on post-pandemic economic recovery and resiliency.
-She spearheaded the County’s first small business revolving loan fund, resulting in $12 million in low-interest loans for more than 175 businesses.
+Deputy Director Simmons is the longest-serving female Commissioner (formerly Freeholder) in Gloucester County history.
+She launched the 70-member Gloucester County Economic Recovery Collaborative in 2021 with a focus on post-pandemic economic recovery and resiliency.
+She spearheaded the County’s first small business revolving loan fund, resulting in $13 million in low-interest loans for more than 200 businesses.